elkingarcia11/indicator-calculator/README.md

 # Technical Indicators Calculator Module

-A Python module for calculating various technical indicators on financial market data.
+A Python module for calculating various technical indicators on financial market data, with support for both batch processing and real-time single-tick calculations.

 ## Features